The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: The up to the existence of an inner model with a measurable cardinal

-\item[(3)] If $\gamma<\delta$ is a limit ordinal, then $M_{\gamma}$ together with the elementary embeddings $\pi_{\alpha,\gamma}:M_{\alpha}\longrightarrow M_{\gamma}$ for every $\alpha<\gamma$ is the direct limit of the directed system $\langle M_{\alpha},\pi_{\alpha,\beta}:\alpha\leq\beta<\gamma\rangle$. \end{itemize}
+\item[(3)] If $\gamma<\delta$ is a limit ordinal, then $M_{\gamma}$ together with the $\Sigma_1$-elementary embeddings $\pi_{\alpha,\gamma}:M_{\alpha}\longrightarrow M_{\gamma}$ for every $\alpha<\gamma$ is the direct limit of the directed system $\langle M_{\alpha},\pi_{\alpha,\beta}:\alpha\leq\beta<\gamma\rangle$. \end{itemize}

-To secure the existence of the transitive collapse of an ultrapower we need it to be well-founded.
+To secure the existence of the transitive collapse of an ultrapower, it needs to be well-founded.
 If at step $\alpha$ of the iteration the resulting ultrapower isn't well-founded, the iteration halts and the Dodd-Jensen premouse doesn't have an iteration of length $\alpha$.

 \begin{definition} A Dodd-Jensen premouse is \emph{iterable} if it has a linear iteration of length $\delta$ for every ordinal $\delta$. $M$ is a \emph{Dodd-Jensen mouse} if it is an iterable Dodd-Jensen premouse. \end{definition}